trulyPranav/CTRL-Obey/README.md

 ### Project Demo
 # Video
 (Link to Demo Video)[https://drive.google.com/file/d/1sGuiiLnLPnjFxOXpnBbHWtN_WWBaPwlR/view?usp=sharing] *The video demonstrates the working of CTRL+Obey.
-From launching the app, until viewing the Hell Blur mechanisms*
+From launching the app, being "productive", until viewing the Hell Blur mechanisms.
+Currently only three ways exists to exit the Hell Blur 😈: Timer Ends, HOTKEYYYYYYY and the Tab Closing(until we background this task 😈)*

-# Additional Demos
-[Add any extra demo materials/links]

 ## Team Contributions
  - Pranav M: